SatyrFarm/SatyrFarm.github.io/quickstart.md

 - Animals feed from a the various SF Feeder objects.
 Grass-eating animals use the "SF Feeder" feeder.
 Dogs use SF Dog Feeder, Pigs use SF Pig Feeder etc.
 - When you select "Stop" from the animal menu, the animal will start wandering randomly up to 5 meters away from the stopping point.
 - After female animals become adult, they can mate.
 You have to select "Mate" - they won't mate on their own.
-- If an  animal seems to be spinning in place, it is because you have moved it manually.
-Click "Stop"  again to  have it start wandering.

 ### Kitchen